-- Large pharmaceutical market in regional terms, supported by large population. - Popular regional destination for medical tourism. - Wide-ranging public healthcare coverage, including in most rural areas. - Requirement for registration of drugs under their brand names. - Local manufacturing sector output comprising mostly inexpensive, basic medicines resulting in a market that is reliant on imports for hi-tech treatments. - Anti-retrovirals are distributed free of charge. - Acquisition of advanced medicine production capability.
+- Large pharmaceutical market in regional terms, supported by large population. - Popular regional destination for medical tourism. - Wide-ranging public healthcare coverage, including in most rural areas. - Requirement for registration of drugs under their brand names. - Local manufacturing sector output comprising mostly inexpensive, basic medicines resulting in a market that is reliant on imports for hi-tech treatments. - Antiretrovirals are distributed free of charge. - Acquisition of advanced medicine production capability. - Fast-growing alliance of international trading partners.

-- Low per capita spending on healthcare and pharmaceuticals results in a focus on basic treatments. - International investors are reluctant to get involved in Iran, especially given the economic sanctions. - Relatively poor intellectual property standards. - Strict government controls on the price of pharmaceuticals. - Strict import regime favouring domestic companies. - Around half of raw materials used by the local industry are imported. - Over-the-counter (OTC) drugs are disadvantaged by the low prevalence of selfmedication. - Government's strategy for self-sufficiency with regards to pharmaceutical needs. - Government corruption and underinvestment has left healthcare infrastructure weak.
+- Low per capita spending on healthcare and pharmaceuticals results in a focus on basic treatments. - International investors are reluctant to get involved in Iran, especially given the economic sanctions. - Relatively poor intellectual property standards. - Strict government controls on the price of pharmaceuticals. - Strict import regime favouring domestic companies. - Around half of raw materials used by the local industry are imported. - OTC drugs are disadvantaged by the low prevalence of self-medication. - Government's strategy for self-sufficiency with regards to pharmaceutical needs. - Government corruption and underinvestment has left healthcare infrastructure weak.